Understanding Romans 14:5-6

 Third, the Greek word for holy, hagios, is not even found in this chapter (Romans 14).
 Thus, he is addressing common days, not holy days like the Sabbath.
-If he were referring to the Sabbath, Paul would have used the specific Greek word for Sabbath, sabbaton.
+If he were referring to the Sabbath, Paul would have used a specific Greek word for Sabbath, such as sabbaton (or similar words).
 Fourth, Paul was not addressing which days God considers to be holy, but what days men esteem higher than others.
-God is the one who set aside the Sabbath, not man.
+God is the one who consecrated the Sabbath, not man.

 Lastly, one must also consider his audience.
 Paul wrote these words to the Romans.
 He is applying these verses specifically to days that the Romans considered to be important.
 Let’s take a look at some primary sources from the time before, during, and after Paul that will illuminate the meaning of these verses.

 The Romans were very superstitious.
-They considered some days of the week to be unlucky, such as Saturday (Tibullus, 1:3,17-18; Propertius 4:1,81-86).
-They also considered certain days of the month bad for specific activities such as business or travel (Marcus Varro, On the Latin Language: VI:29-31; Plutarch, Roman Questions, 25).
-There were even days of certain months on which activities were discouraged, such as marriage (Ovid, Fasti, 5:470-492).
-On some days, common activities were encouraged, such as eating certain foods (Ovid, Fasti, 6:169 – For instance, beans and spelt were eaten on June 1st to honor Juno).
+They considered some days of the week to be unlucky, such as Saturday (Tibullus, Elegies, 1.3,17-18; Propertius, Elegies, 4.1,81-86).
+They also considered certain days of the month bad for specific activities such as business or travel (Marcus Varro, On the Latin Language, 6.29-31; Plutarch, Roman Questions, 25).
+There were even days of certain months on which activities were discouraged, such as marriage (Ovid, Fasti, 5.470-492).
+On some days, common activities were encouraged, such as eating certain foods (Ovid, Fasti, 6.169 – For instance, beans and spelt were eaten on June 1st to honor Juno).

 Another issue raised in Romans 14:5-6 is the issue of abstaining from meat.
-There was a strain of thought in the Roman world which believed very strongly in vegetarianism (Ovid, Metamorphosis,bk15:76-112, 140-142, 458-462; Seneca, Epistulae, 108:17-22; Plutarch: On the Eating of Flesh, 1:41 and On Isis and Osiris, sections 2,4,7; Lucius Apuleis, Metamorphosis, 11:26-29).
+There was a strain of thought in the Roman world which believed very strongly in vegetarianism (Ovid, Metamorphosis,15.76-112, 140-142, 458-462; Seneca, Epistulae, 108.17-22; Plutarch: On the Eating of Flesh, 1.41 and On Isis and Osiris, sections 2,4,7; Lucius Apuleis, Metamorphosis, 11.26-29).
 From these sources we can see that their vegetarian beliefs were rooted either in the worship of other gods (such as Isis and Osiris) or in a form of reincarnation which viewed the spirits of dead people as dwelling in animals.

 With this historical understanding, we can better ascertain the meaning of these verses.
 Paul himself was an educated man and even a Roman citizen.
 While he grew up Jewish, he also grew up in a culture that practiced these Roman superstitions.
-He was well versed with them.
+He was aware of them.

 Paul’s example in the Bible shows us that he did not condemn any observance of the law, but that he continued to keep and reverence the Sabbath even after his conversion to Christianity (for a few examples: Acts 13, Acts 17, 18, Acts 20:16, Acts 27:9, and I Cor.16:8).
 All of the early churches kept the Sabbath on the seventh day of the week.